Rufus Halley

 Rufus Halley (1944 - 28 August 2001) was a Roman Catholic priest of the Missionary Society of St. Columban who spent more than 20 years promoting ecumenical dialogue between Christians and Muslims in Asia.
 A native of Killoteran, County Waterford, Ireland, he was appointed to the Philippines shortly after his ordination to the priesthood in 1969, living with and ministering to the rural poor.

 In 1980, he moved to Mindanao in the south of the Philippines and volunteered to engage in dialogue with local Muslims.
 In a bid to break down the mutual distrust and mistrust, Halley integrated with both Christian and Muslim communities by learning two local languages (one of which being Maranao) and worked for many years in a store owned by a Muslim selling rice and corn.
 Halley fought for the rights of oppressed Muslims, who were being targeted by the Philippine Army.

 Death

 On 28 August 2001, Halley was travelling by motorcycle to attend the wedding of a poor local couple when he was ambushed by a band of men.
 According to witness accounts, Halley tried to escape and was shot at point-blank range.
 It is not known why Halley was targeted.

 Halley was mourned by both Christians and Muslims following his death.
-An estimated 2000 people attended his funeral at the Our Lady of Peace Paris Church in Mindanao.
+An estimated 2000 people attended his funeral in Mindanao.